 Now: ‘Sustainability’ is urgent

 Google searches have shot up over the past decade too.
-They reached a peak in 2020 – during the lockdowns.
+They reached a peak in 2022.
 And you see the same pattern if you check tools to explore the trends in social media mentions.

 So this is where we are but sustainability is also synonymous with questionable commitments, these days.
 The world demands more sustainable practices but results are often disappointing.
 The meaning of the word has gotten lost in the noise.
 Sustainability is now used to give an eco-friendly veneer of what people want to hear.
 Sometimes for right, often for wrong.
 But of course that doesn’t lessen the importance of authentic sustainability.